rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

   Thus when we write `import react from "react";`, it actually import the `react/index.js` file.

-- The `package.json` file specifies all the dependencies used by "this" package, thus npm can install all of them for user.
+- The `package.json` file specifies all the dependencies used by "current" package, thus npm can install all of them for user.

 ## Async Import